Within my design studio, the term copyright often pops up during projects.

 I’ve found clients that were unknowingly infringing other peoples copyrights whilst some wanted to know more with regards to protecting their own copyrights but overall there is a lack of understanding of what a copyright is and what you can and can’t do with it, so.

-The below explains what is copyright law and how it applies to anything such as trademarks, product design or even auth
+The below explains what is copyright law and how it applies to anything such as trademarks, product design or authoring a book.
+The simple analogy below can be applied to almost anything making it very easy to understand.

 Intellectual Property (aka IP)